A Detailed Guide to the Trier Christmas Market in 2023: What to See, Eat, and Buy

 On the north side of the market, opposite the entrance, was a large Christmas pyramid, which is a classic German Christmas feature.
 You can see it best from the outside of the market, and it’s worth walking around to get a good view and picture with it!

-When we finished in the Hauptmarkt, we strolled over to the Domfreihof square.
+When you are finished in the Hauptmarkt, stroll over to the Domfreihof square.

 The part of the market sits in the shadow of the Trier Cathedral.
 If you fancy a ride, there’s a cute carousel in this square.